alexhunsley/swift-testing-wildcards/README.md

     }
 ```

-To conform to `WildcardPrototyping` you must have a no-param init; you get that for free if you initialise all your properties as you declare them (recommended).

 This struct specifies a prototype value for your test.
 Any properties your `.variants` invocation doesn't override have the default value defined in the prototype.

+To conform to `WildcardPrototyping` you must be `Equatable` and have a no-param init (hint: initialise all your properties as you declare them and you're covered).

 ## The flexibility of `Sequence`